simonhochrein/electron-blank/README.md

-this is part of an application i'm building tht will be used to package a website in an application.
+this is part of an application i'm building that will be used to package a website in an application.

 It also can be used as a standalone project